 A: While both on-premises and cloud-based systems can support organizations with multiple locations, Cloud-hosted systems make it simple by building an online centralized system that can be reached anywhere.
 It worth noting that some on-premises PBX systems also offer easy multi-site solutions, like Yeastar Multisite Interconnect, to allow seamless inter-branch communications and minimize the provisioning required.

 We’re Here To Help

 Yeastar take the confusion out of choosing the best VoIP system for small business!
-Whether you are looking to have a new phone system installed or have your current system updated, we are here to answer your questions, offer advice and customized solution that’s right for you.
+Whether you are looking to have a new phone system installed or have your current system updated, we are here to answer your questions, offer advice, and customized solution that’s right for you.
 Contact us now to get free consultancy.

 Founded in 2006, Yeastar created the revolution of small business phone system for the past decade.
-The top-notch Yeastar Cloud PBX and on-premises S-Series VoIP PBX breaks the price-performance matric and bring immense business opportunities with robust unified communication capacity.
+The top-notch Yeastar Cloud PBX and on-premises S-Series VoIP PBX breaks the price-performance matric and brings immense business opportunities with robust unified communication capacity.
 Explore more about Yeastar Cloud PBX here and learn how our customers boost their business with S-Series VoIP PBX here.